 - After factoring in cost of the product and AdWords spend, the net revenue equals $5,492

 So the moral of my long winded and math indulgent post is to value your pennies and protect your organic traffic.
 It is amazing how pennies (soon to be extinct here in Canada) add up.
-I should really start picking them up when I see them on the sidewalk.This entry was posted in Search Engine Marketing, Search Engine Optimization and tagged adwords, google adwords, Practical Tips, Search Engine Optimization, statistics.
+I should really start picking them up when I see them on the sidewalk.This entry was posted in Technology, Search Engine Marketing, Search Engine Optimization and tagged adwords, google adwords, Practical Tips, search engine optimization, statistics.
 Bookmark the permalink.